-Patients with access to our new online portal (anchor link to content) will be able to view location and clinic information about their upcoming appointment online.
+- If you have access to our new online portal (see section below), you can view location and clinic information about your upcoming appointment.

-If you are unsure about what service you require or have specific questions relating to an appointment you have been asked to attend, you should contact the relevant department directly.
-Information can be found via the A-Z of services.
+- If you’re unsure what service you require or have specific questions relating to your appointment, you should contact the relevant department directly.

-Northern Care Alliance has partnered with DrDoctor to provide outpatients with an appointment reminder and rescheduling service via a text message and online service.
-This is designed to make it easier for you to manage your appointments at our hospitals and clinics.
-This service is currently being implemented across the Trust.
+Using text messages and a simple online portal, the system is designed to make it easier for you to manage your appointments at our hospitals and clinics.
+This straightforward, user-friendly service is being implemented across the Group.

-If we have your mobile number, you will receive appointment reminders by text message.
+If we have your mobile number, you’ll receive appointment reminders by text message.

-If we only have your landline, you will receive appointment reminders by voice message.
+If we only have your landline number, you’ll receive appointment reminders by voice message.